VSI Imaging Products at Work, Helping to Image the Real Universe

 Located at Kingsland Observatory, Ireland

 The VSI custom built focuser (see MACHING link for more info on this focuser) has an Apogee AP8p CCD camera attached offering a field of view of 20 minutes x 20 minutes of arc.
 This scope has been upgraded to operate as a robotic telescope in preparation for a statistical sky survey in collaboration with the Planetary Space Science Research Institute in the UK.
-The VSI focuser was custom designed with a full 2" internal clear aperture drawtube built-in.
+The VSI custom machined focuser was designed with a full 2" internal clear aperture drawtube built-in.
 Custom machined many years ago, this focuser is very similar to our giant MacroGlide focusers and was upgraded from its original DC servo motor to Robo-Focus control recently.
 The scope's builder, Eamonn Ansbro is on the hoist at the focusing station.

 Steve Bell's Super Astroimaging Newtonian